 How a Special Delivery parcel travels from Bungay

-Bungay sits inside the Royal Mail NR postcode area.
-Royal Mail does not run a different track depending on where in the area you post from, and a Special Delivery parcel normally reaches our address the next working morning.
+The NR letters at the start of a Bungay postcode place it in the Royal Mail NR area.
+There is no separate handling for the town itself, and a Special Delivery parcel normally reaches our address the next working morning.

 Postage, tracking and cover